Doi9t/SortBy/README.md

 An addon for Sublime Text 2 that sort selected text that are not present by default

-Currently there are (More type of sort are on development):
+Currently available (More type of sort are on development):
 <br>By length of the line (Reversed / Normal)